dfrc-korea/CATCH-OneDrive/README.md

 # Building - Windows

 ## Python
-To build CATCH Internal - OneDrive, The Python 3.7.x is required.
+To build CATCH Internal - OneDrive, The Python 3.7 or above.
-The Python 3.7.x must be registered in the system environment variable.
+The Python 3.7 or above must be registered in the system environment variable.

 ## Git
 On Windows download git from:  [http://git-scm.com/download/win](http://git-scm.com/download/win)